comp-tox-jhu/CompToxLab/docs/programming_languages_tools/unix/02_navigating_files_directories.md

 The long format will usually have 8 columns:
 - permissions of the file

-    !!! info "permissions"
+!!! info "Permissions"

     permissions are split into a line of 10 characters.
 The first character will be a `d` if it is a directory and a `-` if it is a file.
 Then the characters are read in groups of three - the first three characters are the user's permissions, the next three are the group permissions and the last three are other user permissions. `r` means someone can read the file/folder, `x` means someone can execute (like as in executing a script), and `w` means someone can write to the file/folder.

     - number of files (folders count as 2, files count as 1, so for example data_folder has 2 files in it)
     - the username
     - the group name
     - size of the file/folder
     - day of modification
     - time of modification
     - file/folder name

 ## Navigation Shortcuts